dmbarbour/wikilon/docs/ABCRT.md

 I think I'll try that route, rather than attempt to solve the problem of representing very large binaries.

+## Other Ideas

+### External Parallelism?

+At the moment, a 'context' is held by only one thread.
+I support internal parallelism by `{&par}` annotations.
+External parallelism could be useful, however, e.g. to enable parallel rendering of a value while computation is ongoing.
+I could enable this with something like `wikrt_cx_fork(wikrt_cx*, wikrt_cx**)`.
+Or I could potentially enable values to be moved between contexts?

+### Moving Values between Contexts?

+Should I have a function for this?

+        wikrt_err wikrt_move(wikrt_cx* src, wikrt_val, wikrt_cx* dst, wikrt_val*);

+I'm tempted to require that all movement of values between computations be processed through a transactional database system.
+This would structurally guarantee some nice consistency properties, should not hinder development of transactional queues or pipelines, would enable better logging and histories, etc..

+In any case, this would be very low priority.
+Wikilon itself doesn't need this features.

 ## Dead Ideas

 ### Array Stacks